zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

    :c:type:`onoff_manager`, with only a small reduction in functionality (primarily no support for the monitor API).

+.. _resource_mgmt_onoff_delayed:

+Delayed On-Off Manager
+**********************

+A delayed on-off manager is an extension to :ref:`resource_mgmt_onoff` which allows scheduled requests to the service.
+Manager takes the best effort to ensure that service will be in the on state at requested absolute or relative time.
+It takes into account service transision times.
+Start time should be a sum of maximum serivce startup time and maximum interrupt latency of the system to ensure that service is ready on time.

+Requests to a delayed on-off manager can be used together with direct requests to the underlaying on-off manager.

 .. doxygengroup:: resource_mgmt_onoff_apis
+   :project: Zephyr

+.. doxygengroup:: resource_mgmt_onoff_delayed_apis
    :project: Zephyr